 If presence on a platform is considered a dot, with growth as a long-term strategic goal, we often suggest starting with a few dots – usually three to four.
 Then after growing them enough so that they can support other smaller dots, we gradually add new dots.

 One essential point is that rather than trying to push dots toward each other, we try to create/find and appreciate the links among them – because the links create the network.
-This means instead of trying to drive audience from one platform to another, we try to find the people who are already actively on the platform – and hopefully influential on them – to drive audience toward our dot on that platform.
+This means instead of trying to drive audience from one platform to another, we try to find the people who are already active on the platform – and hopefully influential on them – to drive audience toward our dot on that platform.

 For example, instead of trying to drive your Twitter followers to follow you on Instagram, we suggest finding a few Instagram influencers among your followers and giving them reasons to talk about you on Instagram.
 This way, you will enjoy the advocacy without switching platform as a barrier.